Academic achievement is recognized for each major term for full- and part-time students through the following honors lists:

 Adult Education (AE) is a program offered by Central Community College (CCC) in cooperation with the Nebraska Department of Education and the Federal government.
-The program is designed to provide the opportunity to gain basic education skills at minimal cost to the student.
-The student must be 16 years of age or older and not enrolled in high school.
-The student is required to pay a nominal fee for General Educational Development (GED) tests and for the diploma.
+The program is designed to provide the opportunity to gain basic education skills at no cost to the student.
+The student must be 16 years of age or older and officially withdrawn from high school.
+The student is required to pay a nominal fee for the diploma.

 The AE program has three major components.

-- Adult Basic Education (ABE) classes for those students with skills below the eighth grade.
+- Adult Basic Education (ABE) classes for those students with skills below the ninth grade.

 - English as a Second Language (ESL) classes for those students whose first language is not English.

-- General Educational Development classes for those students with less than a high school diploma or home-schooled students.
+- General Educational Development (GED)/Adult Secondary Education (ASE) classes for those students with less than a high school diploma or home-schooled students.

 Upon successful completion of the GED tests, the student is awarded a high school diploma by the Nebraska Department of Education.
-For information about these classes, contact the extended learning services office at the campus or off-campus center nearest you.
+For information about these classes, contact the adult education office at the campus or off-campus center nearest you.

 The Community Education program, which includes credit, non-credit, and non-credit avocational/recreational courses, offers students an opportunity to explore and develop skills for job improvement, personal interest, leisure, and recreational activities.
 The courses in the Community Education program are offered, in many instances, as a response to requests from individuals or from advisory committees to meet community needs.
 Many of these courses are customized and are short-term in duration, usually lasting from one to four sessions.
 Non-credit and avocational/recreational courses are not recognized for credit and do not fulfill any credit program requirements.
 No degrees, diplomas, and/or certificates are awarded by CCC for enrollment in vocational/recreational courses.
 A minimum number of participants are required for Community Education courses to be held.